abudaan/qambi/developments.md

 Some instruments require to be updated by the scheduler every frame, for instance instruments that have a release envelope and instruments that have effects like autopan.

+Current modules are Instrument and Sample.

 #####4. routing, mixing and effects

 This includes the routing of the audio signal through effects.
 Every track has a separate output bus that can be mixed by the mixer of the song that the track belongs to.

+Not yet implemented in qambi.

 #####5. recording

 This includes both MIDI and audio recording.
 When recording audio a waveform image of the recording will be generated.
 Optionally a mp3 or ogg version of the recording can be generated, see next category.

+Not yet implemented in qambi.

 #####6. import and export